K-Vrinda/Command-Line-and-Git-Windows/Git commands.md

    Preparing to use Git:

-      $ mkdir <Directory name>  (replace <Directory name> with your directories name eg: mkdir NetworksProject)
+      $mkdir <Directory name>  (replace <Directory name> with your directories name eg: mkdir NetworksProject)
-      $ cd <Directory name> (replace <Directory name> with your directories name eg: cd NetworksProject)
+      $cd <Directory name> (replace <Directory name> with your directories name eg: cd NetworksProject)

-      $ git init
+      $git init
       (do not use cntrl + v to paste anything in git bash instead do right click -> paste)
       $git remote add origin <URL> (<URL> is the url of your repo that you copied)

    Push:

-      $ touch index.html (touch command is used to create an empty file replace index.html with your file name)
+      $touch index.html (touch command is used to create an empty file replace index.html with your file name)
-      $ git add index.html (add the created file to ur repo)
+      $git add index.html (add the created file to ur repo)
-      $ git commit -m "Create index.html" (commit act like comments and help us track the changes that are made)
+      $git commit -m "Create index.html" (commit act like comments and help us track the changes that are made)

-      $ git push origin master (pushing the changes to the repo)
+      $git push origin master (pushing the changes to the repo)
-      $ git pull origin master (pulling the changes from the repo) (it is recommended that you always make a "pull" request before you make a "push" request.)
+      $git pull origin master (pulling the changes from the repo) (it is recommended that you always make a "pull" request before you make a "push" request.)

 Now Go to your github account and refresh the page the changes you made in your gitbash will be reflected here!